This article contains the best books on body language with a short introduction.

 Kindle | Paperback | Hardcover | Audiobook

 What Every Body is saying is written by former FBI agent Joe Navarro.
 Navarro is an expert in non-verbal cues; he uses cues to determine if people are lying or withholding information.
+His book attempts to teach civilians how to recognize the same non-verbal signals he relied upon to do his job as a counterintelligence agent.

 After body language cues are pointed out it becomes difficult to not see them.